mittwald/cli/README.md

                    in the context

 FLAGS
   -q, --quiet           suppress process output and only display a machine-readable summary.
-      --delete                     delete local files that are not present on the server --dry-run                    do not actually download the app installation --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
+      --delete          delete local files that are not present on the server --dry-run         do not actually download the app installation --target=<value>  (required) target directory to download the app installation to

+SSH CONNECTION FLAGS
+  --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
-      --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used --target=<value>             (required) target directory to download the app installation to
+  --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used

 DESCRIPTION
   Download the filesystem of an app within a project to your local machine

+  This command downloads the filesystem of an app installation to your local machine via rsync.

+  For this, rsync needs to be installed on your system.

+  This command relies on connecting to your hosting environment via SSH.
+For this, it will use your systems SSH client under the hood, and will respect your SSH configuration in ~/.ssh/config.

+  An exception to this is the 'User' configuration, which will be overridden by this command to either your authenticated mStudio user or the user specified with the --ssh-user flag.

+  See https://linux.die.net/man/5/ssh_config for a reference on the configuration file.

 FLAG DESCRIPTIONS
   -q, --quiet  suppress process output and only display a machine-readable summary.